helloflask/bootstrap-flask/docs/advanced.rst

     {{ render_form(form, button_style='success') }}

-Smirily, you can use this way to control the button size.
+Similarly, you can use this way to control the button size.
 In Bootstrap 4, buttons can have 4 sizes:

 - btn-sm
 - btn-md (the default size)